unavi-xyz/unavi/apps/docs/docs/spaces.md

 The team runs a free host server that is used by default for any spaces created at [unavi.xyz](https://unavi.xyz).
 However, you also have the option to run your own host server, giving you complete control and ownership of your creations.
 Check out the [deployment guide](/deployment/host) for more information on how to self-host.

 Travel between spaces is not limited to a single host server.
 You can travel between spaces hosted on different servers, just like you can visit different websites on the web.
-The ability to self-host spaces is a critical aspect of maintaining The Wired as an open network.
+The ability to self-host spaces is a critical aspect of maintaining UNAVI as an open network.